Tutorial Gateway

 String.valueOf(Boolean bool);

-Following method accept the Character as the parameter and return the of char value in string representation.
+It accepts the Character as the parameter and returns the char value in string representation.

 //In order to use in program